jobial-io/sclap/README.md

 Although Sclap is built on
-**Cats**, **Cats Effect** and **Cats Free** in a purely functional style and combines best with the Cats ecosystem, you don't need to know any of those libraries to depend on it.
+**Cats**, **Cats Effect** and **Cats Free** in a purely functional style and combines best with the Cats ecosystem, you don't need to know any of those libraries to use it.
 Sclap can be used seamlessly in non-Cats based or non-FP applications as well.
 It comes with:

 * Automatic, fully customizable usage help generation